Panasonic FZ1000 vs GX9

 |12 shutter flaps per second||9 shutter flaps per second|

 |360 shots per battery charge||260 shots per battery charge|

 |137 x 99 x 131 mm, 831 g||124 x 72 x 47 mm, 407 g|

 The physical size and weight of the Panasonic FZ1000 and the Panasonic GX9 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX9 is considerably smaller (34 percent) than the Panasonic FZ1000.
 In this context, it is worth noting that neither the FZ1000 nor the GX9 are weather-sealed.